LaptopKing/Project_Automatization/README.md

 The script is mainly optimized for just Linux yet, It was not tested on Windows yet, might be a Windows version in the future.

 Later on, hopefully the script will get a more usable version by simplifying everything for the user.

+# Download / Clone the repository

+To clone the github repository use: git clone